Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: Discussion

-In this paper, we showed how meta-information encoded in the QUIC header can be utilized to analyze deployment scenarios of hypergiants.
-Although QUIC was designed to hide meta-information, we find that efficient load-balancing or client migration requires additional information encoding.
-This information leaks details about the serving infrastructure, \ie hypergiants, but not~clients.
+In this work, we extracted various deployment details from meta-information encoded in QUIC~headers.
+Although QUIC was designed to hide meta-information, we find that efficient loadbalancing and client migration require additional information encoding.
+This does not leak details about clients but about the server infrastructure of hypergiants.

-Our method successfully reveals deployed configurations of local QUIC stacks and larger distribution infrastructures---passive, in a non-intrusive way---but still face some open challenges.

-\paragraphNoDot{Can we expect more QUIC backscatter in the future?} By comparing results of active QUIC and TLS/TCP scans, we find that hypergiants still operate more TLS/TCP servers (Cloudflare 3$\times$, Facebook~2$\times$, and Google 10$\times$)~\cite{zirngibl2021quic}.
-For these three HGs, the number of active QUIC~servers increased by $\ge$10\% in the first third of 2022.
-Furthermore, based on our telescope data, we find that the amount of backscatter traffic increased by 440\% from 2021 to 2022.
-Both observations suggest more backscatter traffic in the future.

-\paragraphNoDot{Why do we need active measurements at all?} Even though we observe QUIC backscatter traffic with a relatively large network telescope, the amount of QUIC traffic is lower compared to other ecosystems because QUIC~deployment is still emerging.
-This prevents us from deriving strong conclusions for some deployment cases now, but this might change in the future.
-Active measurements help us to verify our passive observations and to increase our sample set where data is not significant.
-Given that QUIC deployments (and backscatter) are increasing, we expect that even more parts of our analysis can soon be based on passive measurements~alone.

-\paragraphNoDot{Will deployment of structured connection IDs increase?} Structured CIDs may serve as a fingerprint of specific hypergiants, but Google currently does not use them.
-We argue that their usage will increase over time since they simplify fine-grained provider controlled routing.
-Advanced QUIC features such as client migration even require additional data encoded in such IDs to enable efficient load balancing.
-For this purpose, the IETF designs routable CIDs~\cite{ietf-quic-load-balancers-12}, which might facilitate more deployment in the~future.
+\paragraphNoDot{Why use passive measurements?} With our analysis we show that \one even small amounts of backscatter reveal QUIC stack configurations of hypergiants, and \two enumeration of loadbalancer instances is possible at high fidelity, with less than 1,000 spoofed QUIC connections in backscatter.

+Any observation from passive measurements is reproducible with active measurements, but active measurements require prior knowledge on potential targets, cost additional network traffic, and might trigger intrusion detection.
+Telescope measurements can help to improve active measurements as they shed light on real world QUIC traffic.
+Given the variety of existing QUIC~libraries and their potential configurations, reproducing realistic behavior for active measurements can be challenging.
+Insights from passive data should be used to guide future scan~campaigns.